gretapoc/COVID-19-Analysis/README.md

 ![image](https://github.com/gretapoc/COVID-19-Analysis/blob/main/pictures/code%2016.PNG)

-Looking at rolling vaccinations and the percentage of vaccinated population
+**Looking at rolling vaccinations and the percentage of vaccinated population:**
 ````sql
 WITH pop_vac (continent, location, date, population, new_vaccinations, rolling_vaccinations)
 AS